Raft-based consensus for Ethereum/Quorum¶

 The main reasons we co-locate the leader and minter are (1) convenience, in that Raft ensures there is only one leader at a time, and (2) to avoid a network hop from a node minting blocks to the leader, through which all Raft writes must flow.
 Our implementation watches Raft leadership changes – if a node becomes a leader it will start minting, and if a node loses its leadership, it will stop minting.

-An observant reader might note that during raft leadership transitions, there could be a small period of time where more than one node might assume that it has minting duties; we detail how correctness is preserved in more detail later in this document.
+An observant reader might note that during raft leadership transitions, there could be a small period of time where more than one node might assume that it has minting duties; we detail how correctness is preserved in the Chain extension, races, and correctness section.

 We use the existing Ethereum p2p transport layer to communicate transactions between nodes, but we communicate blocks only through the Raft transport layer.
 They are created by the minter and flow from there to the rest of the cluster, always in the same order, via Raft.